 - Yogurt: like other dairy products, adding Greek yogurt to cake batter makes the crumb moist and tender.
 Use only plain whole-milk, full-fat Greek yogurt for the best flavor.
 If you’re trying to cut calories, use 2% but avoid nonfat, as it contains fillers and stabilizers that change the taste and texture of what you’re baking.
 Sour cream, creme fraiche, and cream cheese are other alternatives that I use.

 - Cardamom: is a popular spice used in Indian, Middle Eastern, and Swedish cooking.
 There are two types of cardamom, black and green.
 I used green cardamom powder for this recipe.
 If you’re not familiar with cardamom, the flavor can be overpowering.
 A little bit of cardamom goes a long way.
 If you can’t find cardamom, use 1/2 teaspoon of nutmeg and 1/2 teaspoon of cinnamon.

 How to Pit Cherries

 The hardest part of this recipe is pitting all the cherries.
 I simply halved the cherries with a sharp paring knife and used my fingers to remove the seeds.
 You can also use a cherry pitter which makes removing them a lot easier.
 TheKitchn shares three nifty ways to pit cherries if you don’t own a pitter.
-Once the cherries are pitted, they go into a quick pickle juice for an hour.

 How to Make this Cake